-Stock markets attract millions of novice investors annually, but only a select few taste success.
-The common factor between those that fail in their endeavour is they have not got their basics clear of trading in the market.
+Today we’ll dig into the 5 first steps to start trading on the stock market.
+Stock markets attract millions of novice investors annually, but only a selected few taste true success.
+The common factor between those that fail in their endeavor is they have not got their basics clear of trading in the market.
 The stock market has speculative investors that deal in securities without having a deep understanding of why the prices fluctuate.
 From following so-called market expert’s advice to following tips they buy and sell without much foreknowledge and understanding.
 The prudent option is first to learn the basics about trading before venturing into this volatile environment.

 Consult a top-rated online stock broker and set up an account.
 Keep your trading account separate from your current or savings account.
 Familiarize yourself with the account and its workings and make use of research and free trading online tools some brokers also offer clients virtual trading so make the most of it.